Production - Part 1

 Don’t Do Pretty is a partnership between us and you.
-Our desire is to educate and empower women to make their own choices about what they wear and why.
+Our desire is to educate and empower you to make your own choices about what you wear and why.

 There are all sorts of decisions that go into running Don’t Do Pretty, including how we make our clothing.
-Our top priority is to our customers and so ensuring we are as responsible as possible in our manufacturing process is important.
+Our top priority is to you, our customers, and so ensuring we are as responsible as possible in our manufacturing process is important to us, because it's important to you.
 Today, we give you the low-down on how, where and why Don’t Do Pretty clothes are made.

 Once Upon a Time